SwapnilGanguly/NumberSystemConverter-WebDev/README.md

 # NumberSystemConverter-WebDev
-Used to convert among Decimal, Binary, Octal and Hexadecimal number systems
+Used to convert among Decimal, Binary, Octal and Hexadecimal number systems.
+Techs used - HTML, CSS, JS